xbokmd/plastilinn/docs/guides/plastilinn_documentation.md

 <span id="try-plastilinn"></span>
 #### Try plastilinn

-- Download the sample document (based on Space X) from this link [Plastilinn sample doc](https://xbokmd.github.io/plastilinn/public/plastilinn-doc_SpaceX.md)
+- Download the sample document (based on Space X) from this link <a href="https://xbokmd.github.io/plastilinn/public/plastilinn-doc_SpaceX.md"  download="plastilinn-doc_SpaceX.md">Plastilinn sample doc</a>
 - Save it in a folder called "Plastilinn"
-- Open the <a href="https://xbokmd.github.io/plastilinn/public/plastilinn-doc_SpaceX.md" target="_blank">Plastilinn application</a>
+- Open the <a href="https://xbokmd.github.io/plastilinn/app.html" target="_blank">Plastilinn application</a>
 - Load the Plastilinn sample doc you just downloaded by clicking the "choose file" button
 - Now you have a Plastilinn document loaded.
 Explore the different options the app offers.